grosser/key_value/Readme.md

  - nice error handling for HandlerSocket
  - reuse host/database from normal connection for HandlerSocket
  - HandlerSocket write support
- - use 'key' column as primary key <-> any problems with that ?
  - make test database configurable

 Authors